Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: RSP Performance Analysis

-as the performance metric.
 In our work, we have considered a total of $Q=32$ antennas and $N=100$ packets/slow time samples, each consisting of $K=1024$ fast time samples generated by zero padding a Doppler-resilient Golay sequence of 512 bits.
 The radar field-of-view spans from 0 to 40 m along the range with $\Delta r = 0.085$ m; azimuth spans from $-90^{\circ}$ to $90^{\circ}$ at $\Delta \phi = 1^{\circ}$; and the Doppler velocity spans $-30$ m/s to $+30$ m/s with a velocity resolution of 0.3 m/s.
-All the results presented hereafter are obtained after averaging over 200 different experiments.
+All the RMSE results presented hereafter are obtained after averaging over 200 different experiments.
 In each experiment, we consider a three-target scenario where each target is treated as a point target whose position is a random vector uniformly distributed in the radar's field of view.
-The radar cross-section of each target is also a random variable and follows the Swerling-1 (exponential) probability distribution which is most common for radar targets \cite{skolnik1983introduction}.
-The average strengths of the first, second, and third targets are 10, 5, and 3 square meters, respectively.
-We consider a wide range of SNR from -15 dB to 10 dB to verify the functional correctness of fixed-point hardware IPs.
-In practice, the SNR range is expected to be 0 dB or higher.
+The radar cross-section of each target is also a random variable and follows the Swerling-1 (exponential) probability distribution, which is most common for radar targets \cite{skolnik1983introduction}.
+The average RCS of the first, second, and third targets are 10, 5, and 3 square meters, respectively, resulting in the distribution of the returned signals from these targets as shown in yellow (T1), green (T2), and maroon (T3) in Fig.\ref{fig:static_clutter_hist}.
+Further, we model noise voltage as a complex Gaussian variable with mean zero, standard deviation of $\sqrt{N_p}$, and random phase sampled from a uniform distribution between 0 and $2\pi$.
+The resulting noise power distribution is shown in blue.
+We define the system SNR as the ratio between the minimum signal that can be detected by the radar receiver, $S_{min}$, and the mean noise power of the receiver electronics. $S_{min}$, as indicated in the figure, is computed based on the average cross-section of the weakest radar target (T3) at the greatest possible range from the radar.
+Hence, the SNR is a system metric and is not identical for T1, T2, and T3.
+In fact, T1, T2, and T3 have mean SNRs that are offset by 39 dB, 22.5 dB, and 12.6 dB from the system SNR as shown in the figure.
+This implies that when the system SNR is 0 dB, the mean SNR for T1, T2, and T3 is 39 dB, 22.5 dB, and 12.6 dB, respectively.
+We consider a wide range of system SNR from -15 dB to 20 dB to verify the functional correctness of fixed-point hardware IPs.
+In practice, the SNR range is expected to be 0 dB or higher.\\ In clutter scenarios, we consider the average RCS of the discrete clutter scatterers to be 0.2$ m^2$ giving rise to the orange distribution with mean clutter power of -87.3 dB as shown in Fig.\ref{fig:static_clutter_hist}.
+Similarly, the signal-to-clutter ratio (SCR) is also a system metric and is defined as the ratio between the minimum signal that can be detected by the radar receiver, $S_{min}$, and the mean clutter power.
+The effect of static clutter on radar performance is discussed in detail in Appendix II.